 PUBLICITY: When releasing publicity on this program, please refer to it as "The American Legion Wyoming Boys' State."

 NON-PARTISAN: The entire program is non-partisan.
 Political parties are given fictional names and are in no way connected with existing political parties.

 POLITICAL PARTIES: Each boy will be assigned to a political party, either the Frontier or Pioneer Party, and will be required to file for an elective office.
 On Saturday, the opening day, the political parties will organize and each will elect a chairman, vice chairman and secretary.

-LEGISLATURE AND COURTS: Boys will be assigned to the Boys' State Senate, House of Representatives, and the Court.
-Boys may volunteer to serve in the Court.
+LEGISLATURE AND COURTS: Boys will be assigned to the Boys' State Senate, House of Representatives, or the Courts.
+Boys may volunteer to serve in the Courts.
 There will be two Legislative and Court sessions each day.
 Legislative sessions will be conducted under the rules of the Wyoming State Legislature.
 The Boys' State Senators and Representatives will introduce, debate, and vote on their own bills.
 Mock trials will be conducted in the Boys' State Court.

 GENERAL ASSEMBLY: General Assemblies will be held throughout the week with important speakers from government and private industry.

-MUSIC AND ENTERTAINMENT: A band and chorus will be organized and nightly talent shows will be held.
-Boys should bring their own musical instruments and music for solos.
-Band and chorus music will be furnished.
+MUSIC AND ENTERTAINMENT: Depending on interest, there may be a choir or band formed during the week.
+Boys should bring their own musical instruments.
 Boys may also bring material for comedy skits, readings, etc., for talent shows.